-Antiquorum Auctioneers is all set to host yet another round of auctions, this time it’s the “Important Modern & Vintage Timepieces” at New York City.
-There would be 450 modern and vintage timepieces that would go under the hammer, and global previews would be conducted in cities like Hong Kong, Shanghai, Singapore and New York.
-The highlight of the sale is a rather modern watch that is the Vacheron Constantin minute repeating perpetual calendar wristwatch, set in platinum, and dated to 2000.
-The watch estimated between $180,000 and $220,000 is said to be an astronomic platinum wristwatch that features a perpetual calendar and moon phases.
+Antiquorum Auctioneers is all set to host yet another round of auctions; this time, it’s the “Important Modern & Vintage Timepieces” in New York City.
+There would be 450 modern and vintage timepieces under the hammer, and global previews would be conducted in cities like Hong Kong, Shanghai, Singapore, and New York.
+The sale’s highlight is a rather modern watch that is the Vacheron Constantin minute repeating perpetual calendar wristwatch, set in platinum and dated to 2000.
+The watch estimated between $180,000 and $220,000 is an astronomic platinum wristwatch that features a perpetual calendar and moon phases.

 Update – The Vacheron Constantin platinum minute repeater with perpetual calendar fetched $218,500.
 While the unique Parmigiani Bugatti Type 370 with diamonds went under the hammer for $122,500.

-Also going under the hammer is the Parmigiani Fleurier, “Bugatti , Type 370,” Piece Unique.
-Dated to as recent as 2007, the rare 18-carat white gold and diamonds driver’s wristwatch sports a rectangular curve, with the movement shaped like an automotive engine set inside an oval-shaped cylinder.
+Going under the hammer is the Parmigiani Fleurier, “Bugatti, Type 370,” Piece Unique.
+Dated to as recent as 2007, the rare 18-carat white gold and diamonds driver’s wristwatch sports a rectangular curve.
+The movement is shaped like an automotive engine set inside an oval-shaped cylinder.
 The watch comes with a 10-day autonomy displayed on a graduated drum is estimated to fetch between $100,000 and $150,000.

 Another pick of the lot is the 2009 limited edition Urwerk Ref.
-202P Special Edition Twin Turbine Regulation, Automatic watch that was limited to just 20 pieces.
+202P Special Edition Twin Turbine Regulation, an Automatic watch that was limited to just 20 pieces.
 Yet another rectangle dialed watch, it has been set in platinum black PE-CVD and titanium chronometer.
-The water resistant wristwatch features digital time that is powered by a “patented revolving satellite complication with telescopic minute and hour orbiting satellites, moon phases and day & night indication”.
+The water-resistant wristwatch features the digital time that is powered by a “patented revolving satellite complication with a telescopic minute and hour orbiting satellites, moon phases and day & night indication.”
 The watch is estimated between $100,000 and $150,000.